User Guide

 Building New Apps From The Example App

-The Fish & Chips Club example application can be used not only as a guide or reference, but as an actual starting point for building your applications.
+The Fish & Chips Club and Predictions example applications can be used not only as a guide or reference, but as actual starting points for building your applications.

 The following is an outline of the recommended steps to follow to build a new application.
-The general idea is that the example application coexists with your app until it is no longer needed.
+The general idea is that the example application coexists with your app until it's no longer needed.

-Phase 1 - Get New Version Of The Example App Running Against A New Database
+Phase 1 - Get Example App Running Against A New Database

 1 - Download the latest version of fish.zip.
 Get it running, using the Getting Started Guide.
 Make sure the application can be launched and run before proceeding further.
-Note that .class files are included with fish.zip, so it is not necessary (or recommended) at this stage to compile the source.
-After each of the remaining steps, it is a good idea to verify that the application remains unbroken for each completed step.
+Note that .class files are included with fish.zip, so it's not necessary (or recommended) at this stage to compile the source.
+After each of the remaining steps, it's a good idea to verify that the application remains unbroken for each completed step.

-In web.xml, review the settings which depend on the base package :
+In web.xml, scan for settings which depend on the base package, and update them:

-3 - Create databases of the correct name, and update the ConnectionSrc class to reflect the new names.
+3 - Create databases of the correct name.

 The example app uses three databases, so, in the beginning, you will need the same.
 You can change this later, if needed.